-Born in Norfolk, Gilly Middleton has lived and painted in East Anglia for most of her life, drawing inspiration from the ever-changing shoreline and river valleys of Norfolk, Suffolk and further afield in Cornwall.
-She uses oils, acrylics, watercolours and ink, working from nature and imagination.
+Born in Norfolk, Gilly has lived and painted in East Anglia for most of her life, drawing inspiration from the shoreline and river valleys, and, more recently, the post-industrial buildings and riverbanks of the city.
+She works in oils, acrylics, watercolours and ink, from nature and imagination.

-Gilly is happy to accept commissions and prints of the original paintings are available on request.
+Gilly is happy to accept commissions and prints of her paintings are available on request.
 A donation from sales goes to the Brake road safety charity.